 Truman encourages students to participate in study abroad programs to enrich their knowledge acquired on campus.
 Such study dramatically enhances understanding of cultural similarities and differences and contributes substantially to a liberal arts and science education.
-More that 182 summer, semester, or year-long programs are offered through Truman in 39 countries.
-Participating students learn about other cultures, other philosophies, other religions, and more about themselves.
+Some 200 summer, semester, or year-long programs are offered through Truman in over 50 countries.
+Participating students learn about other cultures, other philosophies, other religions, and about themselves.
 They return transformed with a different outlook on the world, for while we are all different we are also all the same.
-(For specific information, see the Center for International Education Abroad section of this catalog.)
+(For specific information, see the Center for International Education Abroad section of this Catalog.)